brmscheiner/zlp/README.md

 #zlp
-zlp is a command line interface for zulip.
+zlp is a command line interface for [Zulip](https://zulip.com/).

 ##Installation
-Ask your computer politely to install zlp.
+zlp is currently under development!

-##okay, how do I use it?
+##Usage
 `zulip set_email youremail` sets your Zulip account's email address.
 The email address and API key must be set before zlp can function properly -- this is the equivalent to logging in to Zulip.

 `zulip set_api yourkey` sets your Zulip account's API key.
 To get your API key, go to zulip.com -> settings -> show/change API key.